In early 2013 a global brute-force attack began hitting WordPress installations across almost every WP host server in existence around the world.

 (Source: Chinese University Of Hong Kong)

-There are many ways hackers try to break into a WordPress site.
-One of these is by trying to guess the site’s administration login username and password.
-This is done using scripts and tools that can work through hundreds of possible logins in minutes.
+There are many methods hackers use to try and break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+To attempt this, hackers use scripts and tools that can work through hundreds of login combinations in minutes.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-”Botnets” are networks of computers that have been compromised and infected with malicious code, which can then be controlled remotely as a group, often without the unsuspecting computer owners’ knowledge.
+A “Botnet” is a network of private computers that have been compromised and infected with malicious code or scripts, which can then be controlled remotely as a group, often without the unsuspecting computer owners’ knowledge or awareness.

-Botnets are often used to blast mass spam emails from the infected computers of compromised user accounts.
+Botnets are typically used to blast out mass spam emails from the infected computers of compromised user accounts.

-Below is a screenshot taken from a site that monitors online security showing the locations of the command centers of ZeuS – a botnet that has been actively infecting computer networks all around the world since 2009 …
+Below is a screenshot taken from an internet security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the world since 2009 …

-(The Zeus botnet has been actively compromising computer networks all around the globe since 2009.
-Screenshot source: SecureList.com)
+(ZeuS is a botnet that has been actively infecting computer networks all around the world since 2009.
+Image source: SecureList.com)

-These were well organized and highly distributed attacks on WordPress.
-Over 90,000 IP addresses were identified by a number of webhosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress site administration areas.
-The large-scale attack continued after this, with over 30,000 WordPress sites and blogs being hacked each day.
+These were highly distributed and well organized attacks on WordPress.
+Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack alone, when the web was flooded with millions of attempts to force their way into WordPress site administration areas.
+The brute-force attacks continued after this, with over 30,000 WordPress blogs being hacked per day.

-Coverage of the worldwide brute-force botnet attack was widely reported in all of the major webhosting companies, as well as the leading technology publications, such as TechNews Daily, Forbes, PC Magazine, BBC News, Tech Crunch, and even on the official US Department of Homeland Security website …
+Coverage of this mass brute-force attack was reported by all of the major webhosting companies, as well as the leading technology publications, such as TechNews Daily, Forbes, PC Magazine, Tech Crunch, BBC News, and even on the official US Department of Homeland Security website …

-(Being the world’s most popular content management system makes WordPress a target for hacking)
+(WordPress is the world’s most used content management system which makes it a frequent target for attempted hacking attacks)

-No. In fact, there are many very good reasons why you should continue using WordPress if you are concerned at all about the security of your online business.
+No. In fact, there are many great reasons why you should continue using WordPress if you are concerned about the security of your website.

-It’s important to understand that, in the case of April 2013 large-scale brute-force attack described above, there was no WordPress vulnerability being exploited (the same script was also attacking sites built using other platforms like Joomla).
+It’s important to understand that, in the case of April 2013 large-scale brute force attack described above, was no specific vulnerability in WordPress being exploited (the same script was also targeting sites built using other CMS applications like Joomla).

-Mike Little, the co-founder of WordPress, made the following comment about the brute force attacks:
+Mike Little, one of the co-founders of WordPress, said this about the brute-force attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.

-Preventing Your WordPress Site From Brute Force Attacks – Ten Security Checks
+How To Prevent Your WordPress Site From Being Brute-Force Attacked – 10 Security Checks

-You may think that your site provides little to no value to hackers, but the reality is that to a hacker, every website provides an opportunity to gain some advantage at your expense.
+You may think that your site has no value to hackers, but the reality is that to a hacker, every website provides an opportunity to gain some advantage at your expense.

-Additional undesirable consequences of having your site hacked and your site security compromised include getting blacklisted by Google, having stealthy spam links advertising things like online meds, cheap offers on brand names, etc. inserted into your content, malicious redirects to phishing sites, drive-by downloads (adding malicious programs on your visitors’ computers), and many other nasties.
+Additional undesirable impacts of having your site hacked and your site security compromised include getting blacklisted by Google, having stealthy spam links advertising things like online meds, cheap offers on brand names, etc. inserted into your content, malicious redirects to phishing sites and other websites, drive-by downloads (adding malicious software on your visitors’ computers), and lots of other nasty things.

-The harsh reality is that software-driven bots are most likely scouring for security exploits and trying to break into your website or blog right now.
-Whether they can break in or not, will depend on how difficult or easy you have made it for them to keep persisting until they can find a way to get access, or give up and go look for a less protected target.
+The truth is that software-driven bots are most likely scouring for security exploits and trying to break into your website or blog at this very moment.
+Whether they can break in or not, will depend on how difficult or easy you have made things for hackers to continue persisting until they either find how to get access, or decide to look for a less secure target.

-How Much Information About Your Site Are You Broadcasting To Hackers?
+How Much Information Are You Broadcasting To Hackers About Your Site?

 Do you own a WordPress site?
-If so, visit a site like Hackertarget.com and run your website through their WordPress security scan …
+If so, visit Hackertarget.com and run your website through their WordPress security check …

-You will see that the test returns a number of results and information about your website setup …
+You will see that the scan returns various results and information about your site …

 (Hackertarget – WP security check results.
-Product image source: Hackertarget.com)
+Screenshot source: Hackertarget.com)

-It should be obvious after using this tool that if you can freely access all of this information, so can hackers.
+It should be obvious after using the tool shown above that if you can access all of this information, so can hackers.

-The ability to see which version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories are all potentially valuable information to hackers, as this informs them about potential holes or weaknesses, especially where the owners haven’t updated their software versions.
+The ability to see what version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories can be potentially useful information to hackers, as these can inform them about any exploitable holes or weaknesses, especially where the owners haven’t updated their sites.

-If your site or blog is powered by WordPress and you are not taking steps to toughen up your site, we can practically guarantee that, at some point in time, someone will attempt to hack your site, because these brute-force attacks are systematically targeting WordPress sites around the world!
+If your site or blog is driven by WordPress and you’re not preventive steps to toughen up your site, we can practically guarantee that, at some point, your site will be hacked, or at least targeted by bots, because these brute force attacks are systematically targeting WordPress sites worldwide!

-When a website or blog is hacked, site owners will find themselves “locked out” of their own site, or notice that their files have been interfered with or even that their content has been entirely wiped out.
-Typically, sites will become infected with malicious scripts without the owner’s knowledge or awareness.
+Whenever a website is hacked, website owners will find themselves “locked out” of their own site, or notice that their files have been interfered with or even that their content has been completely wiped out.
+Often, most sites will become infected with malicious scripts without the owner’s knowledge or awareness.

-To help avoid the heartache and frustration that comes with discovering that your website has been hacked into, we have listed below 10 essential and effective security measures that will help to protect your WordPress site from botnet attacks.
+To help avoid the heartache (and significant financial loss) that comes with discovering that your web site has been hacked into, we have listed below ten simple, yet essential and effective security checks that will help to prevent your WordPress site from being brute-force attacked.

-Note: A few of the recommended measures below require some technical understanding of how to modify core WordPress and/or server files.
-If you are not technical, or don’t want to mess around with file code, then ask your web host or a professional WordPress technical provider for assistance.
+Note: A few of the steps below need some technical skills to modify core WordPress or server files.
+If you lack these technical skills, or don’t want to mess around with file code, then ask your web host or a professional WordPress service provider for help.

-Get in touch with your host and ask them exactly what security precautions they have put in place to help prevent your site from botnet attacks, and what they do to make sure that your server files get backed up.
+Contact your webhosting service provider and ask them what measures have been put into place to protect your site from being attacked, and what is done to ensure that your files and data are being regularly backed up.

-It is important to check that your hosting provider backs up your server files and that, if disaster strikes, you can quickly and easily get your files and data back.
+Make sure that your hosting service provider is regularly backing up your sites and that, if anything happens, you can quickly and easily get back your site.

-Security Measure #2 – Perform Complete WordPress Backups And Keep Your Website Or Blog Regularly Updated
+Security Measure #2 – Perform Complete WordPress Backups And Keep Your Website Or Blog Frequently Maintained

-You should never rely only on your web host for site backups.
-Instead, learn how to maintain your WordPress site or get this service done for you and maintain a habit of performing a complete WordPress site maintenance routine on a frequent basis (e.g. daily, weekly, fortnightly, etc …)
+You should never rely on your web host for site backups.
+Instead, learn how to manage your WordPress site or pay someone to get this service done for you and maintain a habit of religiously performing a complete site maintenance routine frequently (e.g. weekly, fortnightly, etc …)

 A proper WordPress maintenance routine ensures that: